Intermarch3/gno_community/packages/r/intermarch3/goo/README.md

 ## Architecture

-The oracle contract is composed of three main files :
+The oracle contract is composed of three main files:

 - `oracle.gno`: Manages the data request lifecycle (request, propose, dispute, resolve).
 It is the main entry point for users.
 - `court.gno`: Handles the entire dispute resolution process, including the commit-reveal voting scheme.